 Can You Overcook Pulled Pork in a Crock Pot?

 The key is temperature, not time.
-AmazingRibs’ slow cooker BBQ pulled pork recipe calls for pulling the pork at 190°F for good shredding texture, while their full pulled pork guide identifies 203°F as the point of maximum tenderness and juiciness.
-The range between 190°F and 205°F is the target zone — below it and the collagen hasn’t fully broken down; above it and the meat begins to dry out.
+I usually pull the pork from the smoker at 203°F as its the point of maximum tenderness and juiciness.
+The range between 190°F and 205°F is the target zone — below it, and the collagen hasn’t fully broken down; above it, and the meat begins to dry out.

 📌 Did you try this recipe?